rgudziunas/Data-Analysis/README.md

 * **Target column:** `stroke` (0 = no, 1 = had a stroke)
 * **Features:** age, gender, hypertension, heart disease, avg\_glucose\_level, BMI, work type, smoking\_status, *etc.*

-The raw CSV is **not committed** to the repo to keep it lightweight.
-Place it in the project root before running the notebook.

 ---